Prague Christmas Markets: Your Ultimate Guide For 2025

 Prague Hotels Near The Christmas Markets

 I highly recommend staying near one of the Christmas markets during your trip to Prague.
-It will make the experience better as you can eat more meals at the markets and you can spend more time enjoying them instead of getting to them!
+It will make the experience better as you can eat more meals at the markets, and you can spend more time enjoying them instead of getting to them!
+Here are some options:

 Here are the best Prague hotels near the Christmas markets: